microsoft/botframework-cli/packages/cli/README.md

   --in=in                            (required) The CreateKbDTO object to send in the body of the request.

   --name=name                        Name of the kb you want to create.
+This will override the name of KB that might be present in the                                        CreateKb DTO

   --stdin                            Specifies qnamaker configuration is being passed via stdin.
 Overrides the
                                      config value.